TEJASWANIANIMIREDDY/xss-penetration-testing/HOW_TO_FIND_XSS.md

 ### Using Burp Suite Repeater:

-Capture request in Proxy
+1.Capture request in Proxy
-Send to Repeater
+2.Send to Repeater
-Modify parameter with payload
+3.Modify parameter with payload
-Check response for unencoded payload
+4.Check response for unencoded payload
-If unencoded → VULNERABLE ✓
+5.If unencoded → VULNERABLE ✓

 ### DVWA Testing: